Wagner Spraytech 0503008 Heat Gun

 Whether you are looking to melt tough wax in hard to reach areas or just removing a stubborn bumper sticker, you can trust this heat gun to get the job done fast and easy.
 It is powerfully built to heat quickly, with temperatures rising up to over 600 degrees Celsius, operating at 1,800 watts.
 It can operate on low and high heat, giving you the flexibility to work on minor and major projects.

 For solid control and protection, this heat gun protects against overloading, helping to avoid circuit damage whilst in use.
 It features different nozzle types (4), for various tasks – two for concentrating heat on one surface, another for deflecting the heat produced on narrow surfaces and another for reflecting and dispersing heat evenly, giving you the flexibility to get your work done.
 It is a durable tool that can last long even after multiple uses.
 Compared to similar products, SEEKONE Heat Gun is a great value for money and is highly recommended.
+For more amazing tools, check out our guide to the best vacuum pumps.

 Operates at 1,800 Watts, producing strong heat ranging between 50 – 650 degrees Celsius